audioclassify/CedarAlert/README.md

 Whan an alert condition is found, a JSON object is sent to 'cedar_alert_folder', which acts as a semiphore in order to decouple the image AI inferences from the alert functions since the alert functions depend upon a remote mail server.

-The 'alert_email_process()' connects to an email SMTP server via TLS or SSL and attaches the image with caused the alert.
+The 'alert_email_process()' connects to a remote email SMTP server via TLS or SSL and attaches the image with caused the alert.
 The 'alert_email_process()' defaults to 3 attempts and will log failed attempts.

-The 'alert_sms_process()' connects to an email SMTP server via TLS or SSL.
+The 'alert_sms_process()' connects to a remote email SMTP server via TLS or SSL.
 The 'alert_sms_process()' defaults to 3 attempts and will log failed attempts.
 SMS messages are sent via the Verizon SMS portal (`YourCellNumber@vtext.com`), so you may need to change the 'alert_sms_process()' code if you have a different wireless carrier or wish to use a SMS service.

 The application writes to a log file and also to a SQLite3 database by default.
 Either can be disabled with 'disable_log' or 'disable_sqlite3'.